-Embark develops technologically advanced autonomous driving software for the truck freight industry and offers a carefully constructed business model that is expected to provide the industry with the most attractive path to adopting autonomous driving.
-Specifically, Embark has developed a Software as a Service ("SaaS") platform designed to interoperate with a broad range of truck original equipment manufacturer ("OEM") platforms, foregoing complicated and logistically challenging truck building or hardware manufacturing operations in favor of focusing on a superior driving technology.
-At scale, domestic shippers and carriers will be able to access Embark technology via a subscription software license selected as an option at the time they specify the build of new semi-trucks.
+We develop technologically advanced autonomous driving software for the truck freight industry and offer a carefully constructed business model that is expected to provide the industry with the most attractive path to adopting autonomous driving.
+Specifically, we have developed a Software as a Service ("SaaS") platform designed to interoperate with a broad range of truck original equipment manufacturer ("OEM") platforms, forgoing complicated and logistically challenging truck building or hardware manufacturing operations in favor of focusing on a superior driving technology.
+At scale, domestic shippers and carriers will be able to access our technology via a subscription software license selected as an option at the time they specify the build of new semi-trucks.

-Headquartered in San Francisco, California, Embark's history as the industry's longest running autonomous truck driving program is replete with technological firsts that include, but are not limited to:
+Headquartered in San Francisco, California, our history as the industry's longest running autonomous truck driving program is replete with technological firsts that include, but are not limited to:

-- the first coast-to-coast autonomous truck drive, - · the first to reach 100,000 autonomous miles on public roads, and - the first to successfully open autonomous transfer points for human- autonomous vehicle ("AV") hand off.
+- the first coast-to-coast autonomous truck drive, - the first to reach 100,000 autonomous miles on public roads, and - the first to successfully open autonomous transfer points for human- autonomous vehicle ("AV") hand off

-Embark's founding team includes roboticists and its broader team includes numerous computer scientists, many with advanced degrees and experience at other leading robotics and autonomous vehicle companies and academic programs.
+Our founding team includes roboticists and our broader team includes numerous computer scientists, many with advanced degrees and experience at other leading robotics and autonomous vehicle companies and academic programs.

-Embark has also spent considerable time and effort developing its business model.
-Embark is initially deploying its leading-edge technology in a very focused manner, by targeting freight highway miles between transfer points located next to metropolitan areas in the lower "Sunbelt" region of the United States (the "U.S.") and leaving the "last mile" of driving to and from the transfer points to the industry's highly skilled human drivers.
-Embark's strategy is distinct from other industry players seeking to provide more complicated "end to end" autonomous driving solution that would entirely displace human drivers and potentially place these companies in competition with the industry's carriers.
+We have also spent considerable time and effort developing our business model.
+We are initially deploying our leading-edge technology in a very focused manner, by targeting freight highway miles between transfer points located next to metropolitan areas in the lower "Sunbelt" region of the United States (the "U.S.") and leaving the "last mile" of driving to and from the transfer points to the industry's highly skilled human drivers.
+Our strategy is distinct from other industry players seeking to provide more complicated "end to end" autonomous driving solution that would entirely displace human drivers and potentially place these companies in competition with the industry's carriers.

-Embark's business model focus does not come at any significant commercial expense for Embark's stockholders because the serviceable market Embark is targeting is significant.
-Embark currently targets the rapidly growing \$730 billion U.S. truck freight market, and builds technology to target 236 billion serviceable miles within this market.
+Our business model focus does not come at any significant commercial expense for our stockholders because the serviceable market we are targeting is significant.
+We currently target the rapidly growing \$730 billion U.S. truck freight market, and build technology to target 236 billion serviceable miles within this market.
 The industry has faced significant pressures from the growth of e-commerce and the well-documented shortage of skilled drivers, and therefore has powerful incentives to adopt autonomous driving solutions to both improve capacity and reduce costs.
-In addition, Embark's cooperative model has already had traction with many of the industry's leading shippers and carriers.
+In addition, our cooperative model has already had traction with many of the industry's leading shippers and carriers.

-Embark believes the freight truck market is poised for a dramatic sea change that will result in an industry that is more profitable, less polluting and provides a more humane lifestyle for its skilled drivers thanks to autonomous driving technology.
+We believe the freight truck market is poised for a dramatic sea change that will result in an industry that is more profitable, less polluting and provides a more humane lifestyle for its skilled drivers thanks to autonomous driving technology.

-Risk Factors
+Summary Risk Factors